bmellink/Quiz/README.md

 - [QuizHubEsp32](QuizHubEsp32) - Arduino code for the central hub of the 3rd generation (ESP32 based, using a web interface).
 This version handles quiz requests more reliable/ honest in the heat of the game due to the faster CPU and improved WiFi connection

-Please note you can not mix 2nd and 3rd generation buttons and hub, as the communication protocol is different.
+Please note you cannot mix 2nd and 3rd generation buttons and hub, as the communication protocol is different.

 ## Hardware 2nd generation (AVR)